How to Choose the Best POS System for Your Small Business

 1. Do I need to pay a monthly fee for POS software or to use a POS system?

 Many POS systems for small businesses are pieced together with each component coming from a different company, each with its own set of fees.
 For example, the POS software provider often charges a monthly fee.
 That scales based on the size of your business and how many sales you process.
-The hardware (payment terminal) could come from a separate company and might have a rental fee, along with an annual contract.
+The hardware, like a credit card machine, could come from a separate company and might have a rental fee, along with an annual contract.
 Your merchant services provider might charge monthly fees and even a PCI-compliance fee in addition to a transaction rate for each credit or debit card sale.
 All this can cost anywhere from $60 a month for the most basic of POS systems to $150+ a month for software with moderate functionality.
 To put this into context, this would represent an additional 0.36 to 0.9% per transaction for a business with $200,000 of card sales.

 But that’s not all.
 There are often extra costs for additional users, advanced reporting, and multilocation management.
 Some small business POS systems even charge extra for full customer support.
 And that doesn’t even include credit card processing fees (which often have hidden fees of their own).